 Your computer must be able to access your HashiCorp instance.

 Link a vault secret's value with a secret stored in HashiCorp Vault.
 This enables you to retrieve a secret stored in HashiCorp Vault directly from your local instance of Postman.
-Once you link a vault secret's value, reference the vault secret in your local instance of Postman, and the secret is retrieved from HashiCorp Vault when you send the HTTP request that references the vault secret.
+Once you link a vault secret's value, reference the vault secret in your local instance of Postman.
+The secret is retrieved from HashiCorp Vault when you send the HTTP request that references the vault secret.

 Secrets retrieved from HashiCorp Vault aren't stored in your local instance of Postman or the Postman cloud.
 Learn more about Postman Vault integrations.